MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

 - Meros doesn't check that if VerificationPackets in a Block cause MeritRemovals, the matching MeritRemoval is included in the Block.
-- Meros allows Transactions which are descendants of Transactions which competed with finalized Transactions and lost.
+- Meros allows new Transactions which are descendants of Transactions which competed with finalized Transactions and lost.

-- Meros doesn't support dead Merit.
+- Meros doesn't support locked Merit.

 - Meros puts competitors in the first archived TX's Epoch, instead of bringing that TX forward.
 - Meros doesn't rollover rewards or use a negative sigmoid.